• Skip to primary navigation

 It’s baking time!
 You have your recipe.
 You have the chocolate chips.
 But you might wonder how to measure chocolate chips correctly.
 Recipes seldom give instructions on the best way to measure ingredients.

 How should you measure chocolate chips?
 Chocolate chips are measured by weight, volume, or count.
 The most accurate way to measure chocolate chips is to weigh them on a kitchen scale.
-If a kitchen scale is not available, use a measuring cup to estimate the volume of chocolate chips.
-Count them as a last resort.

 In this article, you will learn the three ways to measure chocolate chips and get in-depth instruction on each method.
 Then you can decide which way is right for you.
 Finally, you will get handy tips to improve your baking.